 consumer division.
 Baer came up with the idea of using electronics to create a video game console that could be played on television sets at home.
 The proposed device would transmit a signal that the television set could tune into like a television channel, which Baer referred to as Channel LP, short for "let's play", and he described several games that could be played on it.
 The management approved of this project, and so with two other engineers he began realising his dream.
 By late 1967 a prototype home video game system had been created.
 With the prototype completed, he set about marketing his game to companies like RCA, Zenith, and General Electric, with the hopes of having it mass produced.
 A few years later he finally managed to market the game to Magnavox electronics, which began production of the Odyssey in January 1972.

 Some consumers had been confused by the name of the Magnavox Odyssey, believing that it would work only with Magnavox televisions.
 However, both the Odyssey and PONG consoles were compatible with any make of television that had an antenna socket.

 Once released in the shops, it sold over 100,000 units that year, at a price of $100 per system, approx. $634 in today's money (2021).

 Download here the Magnavox Odyssey manual (PDF).

 What's your Magnavox Odyssey worth in 2021?
-Here are some recently sold items.
+Here are some recently sold items with prices.